Mike Rotunda: Money Inc. (1992-1993)

 In February 1992, Schyster formed the tag team Money Inc. with Ted DiBiase; the two won the WWF Tag Team Championship together three times and was the dominant Tag-Team of 1992–1993.
 In the eighteen months Money Inc. were together, they held the titles for a total of almost fourteen months.

 Money Inc.'s first title reign was at the expense of The Legion of Doom, making Rotunda the only wrestler to twice defeat them for a tag team title.
 They then feuded with the Natural Disasters, losing the titles to them and then regaining them a few months later.
 Finally, in spring 1993, Money Inc. entered into a months long feud with The Steiner Brothers, and in June the two teams traded the titles three times in ten days, with DiBiase and IRS losing the tag team title twice to the Steiners.
-Ted DiBiase retired from wrestling to become a commentator in the summer of 1993, resulting in Schyster going back to singles competition after a final attempt to reclaim the tag-titles in a cage match in the lead-up to Summerslam '93 in a losing effort against the Steiners.
+The feud ended when the two teams faced off in a cage match in which the Steiners won.